Ankita-Mandal/Data-Visualisation-using-python/README.md

 # Data-Visualisation-using-python
-Data Visualisation of a Student Performance dataset using matplotlib and seaborn python libraries. \
+Data Visualisation of a Student Performance dataset using matplotlib and seaborn python libraries.\

-# Objectives of the Project:/
+# Objectives of the Project:
-- Understand how the student's performance (test scores) is affected by the other variables (Gender, Ethnicity, Parental level of education, Lunch, Test preparation course).\
+- Understand how the student's performance (test scores) is affected by the other variables (Gender, Ethnicity, Parental level of education, Lunch, Test preparation course)\
 - Understand the connection between the variables and to uncover the underlying structure.\
 - Detect anomalies.\
 - Test the underlying assumptions.\